shirai91/neon-shooter-js/README.md

 # neon-shooter-js
 > This project is under development

-A port of https://github.com/shirai91/NeonShooter with javascript and threejs
+A port of https://github.com/shirai91/NeonShooter use javascript and threejs